New Plymouth Boys' High School: Facilities

-The school has a boarding hostel, providing accommodation for up to 200 boys.
+The school has a boarding hostel, providing accommodation for up to 200 students.

-Student-based radio station

-New Plymouth Boys' High also had their own radio station named "Gully FM" (however this is discontinued), as the school's "Gully Grounds" (the terrace-style rugby field of Boys' High) are a major part of New Plymouth Boys' High.
-Gully FM broadcast locally to New Plymouth on 87.9 FM.
-Gully FM was founded in 2011 after a small group of students got together and put forward a proposal to the headmaster.
-Gully FM mainly broadcast pop, modern rock and dubstep aimed at the students of the school.

 United Space School

 New Plymouth Boys' High School and New Plymouth Girls' High School are the only New Zealand schools to take part in the Foundation for International Space Education's United Space School which is held in Houston, Texas each year.
 One student from each school (and in 2009 a teacher), is selected to attend.

 Exchange programme

 A student exchange program has been established with a Chilean High School, Colegio San Nicolás de Myra, so that every year students alternate exchanges between New Plymouth and Santiago.
 In 2006, NPBHS travelled to Chile for the first time, and the next year students from Chile came to NPBHS in return.
 This exchange has continued into the present, and is run through NPBHS by Tineka Twigley.
 The school also associates with schools in New Plymouth's sister cities in China and Japan.